Leading the way.

 Mr. Fallon is President, CEO and co-Founder of Promontory Therapeutics.
 He is a highly respected leader with decades of global transactional and strategic leadership.
 He is former Chairman & CEO of The Korea Exchange Bank, a large publicly traded company, and prior to that he ran all of Asia-Pacific for JP Morgan Chase.

 He holds a BA in Mathematics from Ohio University, and an MBA from Harvard Business School.
-Mr. Fallon is also Chairman Emeritus of The Council on International Educational Exchange (CIEE), and is a member of The Council on Foreign Relations.

 • Matthew R. Price